History of Toddington services

 Unlike the other operators who at the time focused on impressing the higher-class customers, Granada wanted to achieve its task with as much simplicity as possible.
 They wanted everyone to be interested in its facilities, meaning some found it tacky and distasteful.
 They wanted to sell souvenirs and leather goods, and considered adding a car wash.

 This was Granada's first experience as a motorway operator and the Ministry took note of their "frequent breaches of contract".
 Logos were written all over the building and on the petrol pumps, in defiance of the branding rules at the time.
+The Granada petrol station sold fuel from brands including Esso and Mobil.

 Initial Disappointment

 After saying the jury's out for a while, Granada soon felt the traffic levels were disappointing.
-They made a loss in 1968 and wanted to sell the facility.
+They made a financial loss in 1968 and wanted to sell the facility.
 The much larger southbound side had even more issues, which Granada attributed to its large size and problems with coach passengers.
 The Ministry pointed out that Newport Pagnell was still overcrowded and blamed Granada's management.
 The grill in particular was quiet yet known for its very slow service.

 One problem was that the car park was far too small for the size of the restaurants, meaning the car parks were always full and the restaurants were always under-used.
 The northbound slip road had to be realigned in 1969, to tackle safety issues.